MicrosoftDocs/win32/desktop-src/Msi/primaryfolder.md

 ---
-Description: The PRIMARYFOLDER is a global property that allows the author to designate a primary folder for the installation. ms.assetid: 7ba776de-53e5-491a-917b-37778fe0c438
+description: The PRIMARYFOLDER is a global property that allows the author to designate a primary folder for the installation. ms.assetid: 7ba776de-53e5-491a-917b-37778fe0c438
 title: PRIMARYFOLDER property
 ms.topic: reference